 Born March 20, 2000, Brinn was brought up in Delaware, Ohio with her parents, Bruce and Laura Clutter and her grandparents, Dennis and Bette Shelton, who resided next door.
 Brinn started skiing in December 2002 at Nub’s Nob in Harbor Springs, Michigan and immediately fell in love with it!
-She started racing at the weekend NASTAR (NAtional STAndard Race) events in 2006-2007 for fun with her friends; and in 2007-2009, she qualified for Nationals.

 Also, Brinn has danced on the Competitive Dance Team at Generations Performing Arts Center in Westerville, OH which provided her with a variety of opportunities to give back to the community as well as working as a junior assistant at the studio and serving as a small group team captain.

 Showing posts 1 - 5 of 33.
 View more »